Jews of Bosnia-Herzegovina: A Sephardic Genealogy Guide

 Timeline of Sephardic Jewish History in Bosnia (up to 1945)

-1492: Expulsion of Jews from Spain
+• 1492: Expulsion of Jews from Spain.

-Early 16th Century: Sephardic Jews begin arriving in Ottoman-ruled Bosnia
+• Early 16th century: Sephardic Jews begin arriving in Ottoman-ruled Bosnia.

-1690/1691: Jewish population grows to 1,500
+• 1690/1691: Jewish population grows to approximately 1,500.

-1873: Estimated 10,000 Jews in Bosnia-Herzegovina
+• 1873: Estimated 10,000 Jews in Bosnia-Herzegovina (Emile Isambert).

-1878: Bosnia-Herzegovina comes under Austro-Hungarian administration
+• 1878: Bosnia-Herzegovina comes under Austro-Hungarian administration.

-1908: Formal annexation by Austro-Hungarian Empire
+• 1908: Formal annexation by the Austro-Hungarian Empire.

-1914-1918: World War I
+• 1914–1918: World War I.

-1918: Bosnia-Herzegovina becomes part of Yugoslavia
+• 1918: Bosnia-Herzegovina becomes part of Yugoslavia.

-1941: Germany invades Yugoslavia, Holocaust begins
+• 1941: Germany invades Yugoslavia; the Holocaust begins in Bosnia-Herzegovina.

 Historical Background